remarkablemark/cypress-cucumber-steps/README.md

 require('cypress-cucumber-steps');
 ```

-The step definition can be used in the feature file:
+The step definition can now be used in feature files:

 ```gherkin
 # cypress/e2e/example.feature